ctnava/rxtechnotes/3_access_to_drugs.md

 - Schedule II records must be stored separately from all others.
 - Schedule III–V records must also be maintained separately and be readily retrievable.

+> **Joint Responsibility**: By law, both the prescripter and dispenser of the prescription have joint responsibility and liability for the legitimate medical purpose of a prescription.

 ### 🗃️ Recordkeeping Requirements (CA Laws Referenced)

-- All prescription and dispensing records for controlled substances must be stored on-site for at least 3 years (CA B&P Code § 4333).
+- All prescription and dispensing records for controlled substances must be stored on-site for at least 3 years (CA B&P Code § 4333). **Schedule II records must be kept for 7 years.**
 - Inventory audits must be conducted every 2 years (CA H&S Code § 11190) and must include:
   - Drug name, dosage form, and strength
   - Quantity on hand